Squirrels at the Feeder

 If the goal is to attract more Pileated Woodpeckers, it makes sense to ask the question, “What do these birds do all day?”.
 If we can better understand their foraging, mating, and nesting behavior, we can develop strategies for enticing them.

-Attract Them With Food
+How To Attract Pileated Woodpeckers With Food

 This woodpecker spends a lot of its time hunting and foraging; that is, if it’s not looking for a mate, incubating it’s eggs, or feeding its nestlings.
 Because we know that finding food is such a high priority for Pileated Woodpeckers, step one in attracting them is going to be creating an environment that advertises, “Food here!”.